 Some people swear by breeders for buying baby chicks other than show quality.
-They have the misconception that birds from a breeder lay more eggs, more often.
+They believe that birds from a breeder lay more eggs, more often.
 I can guarantee that buying from breeders doesn’t mean more eggs.

-When born, chickens have a certain number of egg cells for laying during their lifetime.
+When born, chickens have an amount of egg cells for laying during their lifetime.
 The number of predetermined eggs depends on the breed.
 Certain breeds may lay several thousand during their lifetime, like a Leghorn or a Rhode Island Red while others, like the Easter Egger, only lays several hundred.
 Getting a bird from a breeder makes no difference in how many eggs you get.

 Breeders are sometimes difficult to find.
 The first place to check for breeders in your area is the poultry association in your state and local feed stores.
 Since not all states have a poultry association, we’ve you a list of breeders where you can order chickens.

 If you can’t find local breeders, you must look online.

 Stromberg’s – Besides their quality show birds, Stromberg’s offers laying hens, meat chickens, poultry supplies, and a good selection of poultry related books, videos, and posters.

 For show birds, Stromberg’s has a line of high-quality ornamental chickens, breeding them for appearance and conforming to American Poultry Association standards.
 These chickens have little if any economic value, but if you plan to show them, Stromberg’s is the place to get your chicks.